-- ownership an absolute right granted to the owner of property to use and dispose it or to acquire its fruits or to recover it from any person not entitled to take it, and prevent such person from unlawful interference; - servitude commonly known as a right of a way or easement, which is a property right granted to the dominant property on the servient property for access by foot or vehicle or use in any means; and - right over leasehold asset a right granted by the owner of real estate over a plot of land, a building on land or a condominium to create and register a transferrable right over the property of the owner for a maximum period of 30 years.
+- ownership: an absolute right granted to the owner of property to use and dispose it or to acquire its fruits or to recover it from any person not entitled to take it, and prevent such person from unlawful interference; - servitude: commonly known as a 'right of a way' or 'easement', which is a property right granted to the dominant property on the servient property for access by foot or vehicle or use in any means; and - right over leasehold asset: a right granted by the owner of real estate over a plot of land, a building on land or a condominium to create and register a transferrable right over the property of the owner for a maximum period of 30 years.
 The right is transferrable and can be inherited and pledged as a security.
 The right over the leasehold asset shall be registered with the competent land office.

-Other than the above, there are leasehold, mortgage, joint ownership, possession, habitation, usufruct, superficies and charges.
+Other than the above, other forms of occupancy interest include leaseholds, mortgages, joint ownership, possession, habitation, usufruct, superficies and charges.